 The tradition of celebrating Christmas Eve derives partly from Christan liturgical starting at sunset, inherited from Jewish tradition, and based on the Book of Genesis’s Story of Creation, saying the first day starts at the evening and ends during the morning.
-It is also believed that Jesus was born during midnight in the region of Palestine.
-Many historical conceptions on many ancient traditions that contributed to the development of Eve celebrations which persisted in the early Christian calendar.
+It is also believed that Jesus, or Jesus of Nazareth, was born during midnight in the region of Palestine.
+Many historical conceptions on many ancient traditions contributed to the development of Eve celebrations which persisted in the early Christian calendar.

 Celebrating Christmas as a holiday became popular in the 19th century.
 Christmas Eve remains an important part of Christian culture and signifies the birth of Jesus.
 It’s become even more popular within the last century thanks to a beloved icon: Santa Clause.
 With the appearance of the jolly man in red, people began preparations such as hanging stockings and leaving out cookies, milk, and sometimes carrots for reindeer.

 Apart from Santa Claus and Christianity, Christmas Eve took on another significance — it also became a day made for spending time with family and loved ones over dinner, decorating, gift wrapping, and Christmas themed-movies.
 The holiday unites families and friends, allowing them time to get together and enjoy special and traditional activities, from Europe to North and Latin America, to Asia.

 Christmas Eve timeline

 Astronauts on the Apollo 8 mission become the first humans to orbit the Moon, it is broadcasted live on Christmas Eve.